 What is Ascend to Zero?

 In Ascend to Zero, you play as humanity’s last survivor after a devastating mechanical invasion wipes out civilisation.
-Armed with time-bending powers, you must fight to undo the events that brought mankind to the brink of extinction.
+Armed with time-bending powers, you must fight to save your team, and then undo the events that brought mankind to the brink of extinction.

-During each run, you have just 30 seconds to eliminate hordes of attacking robots.
+During each run, you start with just 30 seconds to eliminate hordes of attacking robots.
 Your greatest advantage, however, is the ability to freeze time at the press of a button.
-This can be used to evade deadly attacks, collect fallen upgrades, and preserve precious seconds on the clock as you fight to survive.
+This can be used to evade deadly attacks, collect fallen upgrades, and preserve or even add precious seconds to the clock as you fight to survive for longer.

 Progression and upgrades